 Kelvin (K) is a measurement of light colour and is not a measurement of brightness, 3000k is a warm white, where as 4000k is a cool white.
 (The higher the number of Kelvin, the cooler the light) The colour temperature will impact a number of factors in a space and will also effect the ambience of a space dramatically.

 Our lighting consultants lean more toward a 3k as it is not too warm/yellow toned and will therefore provide a clean white finish that is also still soft.
 However this can differ as some people may prefer a cooler white to others, for example homes that feature a monochromatic palette of whites and blacks will suit a 4k better - to bring out the whites and not create a yellow wash.

 Lumens are a measurement of the total amount of visible light from a light source, this is the term used in place of wattage on the old scale.
 Typically, closer to 100-lumen per watt is very efficient – a standard downlight at 10.5W should be closer to 900lumen – this means it is performing at a higher level with less power.

 CRI stands for Colour Rendering Index and it measures the ability of a light to accurately reproduce the colour of various objects.
 The closer to 100, the higher the quality of the light source.

 These can also be found on our ‘contact us’ page.
-Our showroom is open 8am – 5pm Monday to Friday and by appointment only after hours on Tuesdays, Thursdays and Saturdays.
+Our showroom is open 8am – 5pm Monday to Friday and 8:30am - 12:30pm on Saturdays.
 Our lighting consultants are available during these hours to help you with any solutions you may need.